 If these bulky additions are not your favorite aesthetic, we can determine whether or not the soffits can be eliminated altogether.
 We'll work with you to decide which design ideas are most appealing to you if you get the green light on removing soffits and if you don't.

 Can you remove kitchen soffits?

-Without a bulky kitchen soffit in the way, one option is to extend your upper cabinetry all the way to the ceiling.
-For example, in the remodeled kitchen shown below, the homeowners decided to take their refaced Prestige Square doors to the ceiling.
-The height of these new cabinets lends itself to the new transitional design style, as well as creates the illusion of more space.
+Without a bulky kitchen soffit in the way, one option is to extend the upper cabinetry fully to the ceiling.
+For example, in the remodeled kitchen shown above, the homeowners decided to take their refaced Prestige Square doors to the ceiling.
+The height of these new cabinets lends itself to transitional kitchen designs and creates the illusion of more space.

-For some homeowners, it makes sense to remodel and keep the same size cabinets, even when a soffit isn't an issue.
-In cases like this, crown molding provides a versatile design solution that not only gives cabinets a more customized and finished look, but also helps to transition the gap between upper cabinets and the ceiling.
+In cases like this, crown molding provides a versatile design solution that gives cabinets a more customized and finished look and helps to transition from upper cabinets and ceiling.

 Wondering about your kitchen's remodeling potential?
 Contact Kitchen Magic today for a free in-home consultation and quote.
 We've remodeled nearly 60,000 kitchens, so we have the know-how and design expertise to transform your kitchen with less stress, in less time, and at an amazing value.